RoryQ/til-prompt/README.md

     Open today's TIL in your configured editor.
 You can optionally pass a keyword to search for.

+  view [<keyword>]
+    Display a styled view of today's TIL.
+You can optionally pass a keyword to search for.

 Run "til <command> --help" for more information on a command.
 ```